Crypto Storage Guide: Complete Guide

 • Enable all available security features

-• Practice with seed phrase backups
+• Practice with mnemonic phrase backups

 Medium Portfolio ($1,000 - $10,000)